Resilient Schools In Action: Apply Today!

 The Science of Awe

-Research shows that the emotion of awe and wonder has a powerful effect on the body because it triggers a biological shift, out of survival mode and threat-scanning, and toward calm, connection, and openness.
+Research shows that the emotion of awe and wonder has a powerful effect on the body because it triggers a biological shift out of threat-scanning survival/fight/flight mode, and toward calm, connection, and openness.

-Moments of vastness signal safety to the body by
+Places of vastness (the beach, a mountaintop, a night sky) signal safety to the body.

 Sources: